gamendoza26/acapella-detector/SETUP.md

 The notebook will:

-- load raw audio files
+- load the pretrained logistic regression model and scaler
-- compute mel-spectrogram features using `librosa`
+- accept uploaded audio clips
-- train and evaluate logistic regression and random forest models
+- preprocess them into mel-spectrogram features
-- perform hyperparameter tuning
+- classify each clip as a cappella or non-a cappella
-- generate confusion matrices and PCA visualizations
+- return a confidence score and optionally display the spectrogram

 ## Google Drive / Colab Notes (If Applicable)